duanebester/go-mysql-react/README.md

 Go-restful working with react, mysql + bcrypt, and bootstrap

 A test project.
-A front end for an Alerting system.
+A central server for receiving alerts as well as a front end for displaying alerts.

 	go get "code.google.com/p/go.crypto/bcrypt"
 	go get "github.com/emicklei/go-restful"